httpKaua/app-controle-tarefas/README.md

 To test it, it is necessary to configure the .env file with an email and generate an access password.

-1 - Click on the option "Manage your Google Account"
-2 - Click on the "Security" option
+1 - Click on the option "Manage your Google Account" \n 2 - Click on the "Security" option
 3 - Turn on the "Two-Step Verification" option
 4 - Click on the "App passwords" option (If it doesn't appear, search for it )